nelson-n/cs-math-nn/README.md

 ## Compilers / Operating Systems

+`/CompilersOperatingSystems`

+* Notes on Unix/Linux and a [Unix Cheatsheet]() of useful commands.

 #### :bangbang: to-do
-* Create a set of general notes on operating systems (linux in particular).
+* Create a set of general notes on linux/unix, combine with notes in unix.pdf in local.
 Add notes on the basic linux filesystem format from [here](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-the-linux-filesystem-explained).
 * Build a C compiler in Haskell.
 Consider the basics of compiler design, write a parser, output ARM assembly which can then be run through the simple processor designed in the processors lesson.
     * Build functions for converting binary to numbers and ASCII characters.
 * Learn RISC-V architecture, contrast with x86, ARM, and other instruction set architectures.